• news-banner

 Where a person brings an appeal against an enforcement notice, the LURA introduces a new measure such that they cannot benefit from delaying the appeal process (and thereby delaying the effects of the notice).

-If it appears to the Secretary of State that the appellant is responsible for undue delay the appeal may be dismissed (unless the appellant takes certain steps in a certain period).
+The power is now available that if it appears to the Secretary of State that the appellant is responsible for undue delay the appeal may be dismissed (unless the appellant takes certain steps in a certain period).

 8. Penalties for non-compliance

 The LURA also introduces stricter penalties for non-compliance.
 For example, if an LPA serves a s.215 notice (requiring maintenance of land) the LURA increases the level of fine that can be levied.
+These higher fines can now be levied.

 Our thinking